mugdhabajjuri/ShakespearePlays/README.md

 for punct_sign in punctuation_signs:
     df['PlayerLine_parsed_2'] = df['PlayerLine_parsed_2'].str.replace(punct_sign, '')
 ```
+#### Removing possessive pronoun terminations

 ```python
 #remove possessive pronoun terminations
 df['PlayerLine_parsed_3'] = df['PlayerLine_parsed_2'].str.replace("'s", "")
 ```

+#### Lemmitization - Lemmatization is the process of grouping together the different inflected forms of a word so they can be analysed as a single item.

 ```python
 #Lemmitization